zhenv5/twisted/docs/core/howto/ssl.rst

 Application Layer Protocol Negotiation (ALPN) and Next Protocol Negotiation (NPN)
 ---------------------------------------------------------------------------------

-ALPN and NPN are TLS extensions that can be used for a client and server to negotiate what application-layer protocol will be spoken once the encrypted connection is established.
-This avoids the need for extra round trips once the encrypted connection is established, instead piggybacking on the TLS handshake to do the negotiation.
+ALPN and NPN are TLS extensions that can be used by clients and servers to negotiate what application-layer protocol will be spoken once the encrypted connection is established.
+This avoids the need for extra custom round trips once the encrypted connection is established.
+It is implemented as a standard part of the TLS handshake.

+NPN is supported from OpenSSL version 1.0.1.
 ALPN is the newer of the two protocols, supported in OpenSSL versions 1.0.2 onward.
-NPN is supported from OpenSSL version 1.0.1.
-These functions also require pyOpenSSL version 0.15 or higher.
+These functions require pyOpenSSL version 0.15 or higher.

 :api:`twisted.internet.ssl.CertificateOptions` allows for selecting the protocols your program is willing to speak after the connection is established.
 Doing so is very simple:

 .. code-block:: python